priya-dwivedi/CarND/CarND-Vehicle-Detection-P5/writeup_template.md

 In the sliding window technique, for each window we extract features for that window, scale extracted features to be fed to the classifier, predict whether the window contains a car using our trained Linear SVM classifier and save the window if the classifier predicts there is a car in that window.

 For the final model I chose 2 window sizes - [(96,96), (128,128)] and correspoding y_start_stop of [[390, 650], [390, None]].
-I found that the performance was improved with x_start_stop=[700, None] to reduce the search area to the right side lanes.
+I found that the performance was improved with x_start_stop=[700, None] since it reduced the search area to the right side lanes.
 I chose an overlap of 0.7

 The code for this step is in cell **11-13** of the IPython notebook.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Here are some examples of test images from my classifier.
 As you can see there are multiple detections and false positives.
-To smoothen out multiple detections and to remove false positives, I used the technique for generating heatmaps that was suggested in the lectures.
+To smoothen out multiple detections and to remove false positives, I used the technique for generating heatmaps that was suggested in the lectures and set a threshold of 2.

 <img src="./output_images/heatmap_car.PNG" width="500">